 - Whether the Basic Driver Improvement Course is an option for you, and if you can enroll via your traffic court.

-Traffic tickets put points on your driving record; however, under most circumstances, Florida allows drivers to enroll in a state-approved Basic Driver Improvement Course} to reduce or avoid driving record points, which can help you avoid license suspension or revocation in the future.
+Traffic ticket convictions result in points on your Florida driving record; however, under most circumstances, you may be able to enroll in a state-approved Basic Driver Improvement Course to reduce or avoid this, which can help you avoid a driver's license suspension or revocation.

-Note that if you want to use the Basic Driver Improvement Course option, you must notify the court within 30 days of receiving the ticket, but prior to actually attending the course.
-Also, you must pay an election fee to that county.
+NOTE: If you want to use the Basic Driver Improvement Course option, you must notify the court within 30 days of receiving the traffic ticket, but prior to actually attending the course.
+Also, you must pay an election fee to that Florida county.

-Whether you plead guilty and accept the points or complete a Basic Driver Improvement Course to reduce or avoid them, always check your driving record to make sure it accurately reflects the points you should or shouldn’t have.
+Whether you plead "guilty" and accept the points or complete a Basic Driver Improvement Course to reduce or avoid them, always check your Florida driving record to make sure it accurately reflects the points you should or shouldn't have.

-Learn more at our section on the FL point system.
+Learn more on our page about the FL Point System.

-Usually, traffic tickets are associated with increased auto insurance rates; however, Florida drivers who take a Basic Driver Improvement Course can avoid such increases.
+Usually, traffic tickets are associated with increased auto insurance rates; however, if you complete a Basic Driver Improvement Course, you can avoid such increases.